vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 At my current company, I was spending hours every week manually consolidating data from multiple sources just to create a recurring report.
 It was extremely time-consuming and also increased the risk of errors that drained my energy before I really got to the analysis part.
 Things I did to automate the data cleaning and consolidation process:

-(https://github.com/user-attachments/assets/4c27e223-f44a-4b3b-87d5-6c606891ca66) Identified repetitive Excel tasks (including VLOOKUPS, SUMIFS, TRIM, PivotTables, IFERROR, COUNTIF, MAX, MIN, among many others) and created a Python workflow using raw SQL data tables to consolidate data.
+♦️ Identified repetitive Excel tasks (including VLOOKUPS, SUMIFS, TRIM, PivotTables, IFERROR, COUNTIF, MAX, MIN, among many others) and created a Python workflow using raw SQL data tables to consolidate data.
-✅ Connected the data to a Power BI dashboard with a one click refresh.
+♦️ Connected the data to a Power BI dashboard with a one click refresh.
-✅ Shared it across the time and scheduled the updates based on the report.
+♦️ Shared it across the time and scheduled the updates based on the report.

 This process for all reporting for SIOP resulted in saving:

 ✅ ~ 60+ hours a month of manual work for myself, the SIOP Manager and the Global Sales Operations & Sales Leader ✅ Gave us more time to actually analyze the data and the insights rather than spending numerous hours creating the report.

+The Python libraries used for these reports, to manipulate, transform, and analyze large datasets include:

+- Pandas
+- NumPy
+- Matplotlib
+- XlsxWriter (to format and export Excel report to Teams for Executives not familiar with Power BI features)
+- Openpyxl
+- For Demand Modeling: Statsmodels, Prophet, scikit-learn, scipy.stats
+- Seaborn
+- ThreadPoolExecutor (To speed up file reading process by reading multiple files simultaneously)

 ## 1. Inventory Prioritization Report Tool